sighupio/fury-kubernetes-ingress/katalog/nginx-ldap-auth/README.md

 ### LDAP Configuration

-The Nginx LDAP Auth needs a kubernetes secret named `nginx-ldap-auth` with a `config.yaml` key.
+The NGINX LDAP Auth needs a kubernetes secret named `nginx-ldap-auth` with a `config.yaml` key.
 An example is available under the [`config`](config) directory.

 ```bash